CE-Programming/toolchain/docs/static/coding-guidelines.rst

 Every opening brace :code:`{` is the start of a new scope, and every ending brace :code:`}` the end of the previous scope.
 Global variables, which are not inside any braces, are declared in what's known as the global or file scope.
 Variables declared in one scope can only be accessed from the same scope, or from scopes inside of it.
-You want to make sure that you declare variables are in the narrowest scope possible.
+You want to make sure that you declare variables in the narrowest scope possible.

 Properly scoping your code instead of using globals for everything makes it easier to think about.
 For example, the following code uses a global variable :code:`my_var`: